SickSkater/new_frontendui/README.md

 ---

+### **6. Incomplete `studentInsert` Mutation**
+- **Problem Definition**:
+  The `studentInsert` mutation was incomplete, which resulted in the inability to add new users to the database.
+- **Resolution**:
+  The issue was resolved by updating the Docker containers to ensure all necessary components were properly configured.

+---

+### **7. Inability to Get ID of Inserted Entity**
+- **Problem Definition**:
+  After inserting a new entity, it was not possible to retrieve its ID, which caused issues in subsequent operations.
+- **Resolution**:
+  We resolved this by generating the ID on the client side and storing it in a variable before performing the insertion.

+---

 ## Problems That Could Not Be Resolved
 - The indirect querying of admissions remains a structural issue with the database.
 While we implemented a workaround, the underlying problem persists and would require a redesign of the database schema to resolve fully.